parinitharamesh02/AI-Regulation-Insights-Agent/ai_insights_agent/README.md

 Persist the report for later use

-Generated reports are saved and reused as long-term memory.
+Generated reports act as long-term memory and are reused for trend analysis.

 2. Conversational interface (CLI)
 To interact with the system via the command line:

+bash
+Copy code
 python -m src.app.cli

-You can ask both specific and open-ended questions such as:
+Example questions:

 “What’s new in UK AI regulation?”